How to Use Data to Fuel Candidate Engagement: Consistency Counts

 While there are several steps you can take to plan an effective candidate engagement strategy, how you choose to implement that strategy determines how successful you will be.

-To deliver the best possible candidate experience, you need to be consistent, personal, and you need to prioritize.
+To deliver the best possible candidate experience, you need to be consistent, personal, and you need to prioritise.
 In this blog series, I’ll explore the ways in which data allows you to enhance these core principles of a successful engagement strategy.
 First up: leveraging data to be more consistent.

 Concentrating on Consistency

 In order to deliver a great customer experience, you need to be consistent in your outreach to candidates.
 Set a regular cadence of calls and emails to your candidate database, and hold yourself to it.